AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-ccpa-glossary.md

 ---
-description: This article explains the concepts and terminology used by the California Consumer Privacy Act (CCPA), and how Adobe Audience Manager, as a Data Processor, addresses various CCPA requirements.
+description: This article explains the concepts and terminology used by the California Consumer Privacy Act (CCPA), and how Adobe Audience Manager, addresses various CCPA requirements.
-seo-description: This article explains the concepts and terminology used by the California Consumer Privacy Act (CCPA), and how Adobe Audience Manager, as a Data Processor, addresses various CCPA requirements.
+seo-description: This article explains the concepts and terminology used by the California Consumer Privacy Act (CCPA), and how Adobe Audience Manager, addresses various CCPA requirements.
 seo-title: CCPA Glossary
 solution: Audience Manager
 title: CCPA Glossary